- Makes 1 galette

 - Make a well in the center of the butter-flour mixture and pour in the beer.
 Using a wooden spoon, combine until the dough forms together into a flat ball (you may need to use your hands at the end).
 Fold the dough over itself and wrap in plastic wrap, then let chill in the fridge for about 30 minutes.

-For the filing
+- For the filling:

 - Preheat the oven to 375° F. Add 1 tablespoon olive oil and sliced onions to a cast iron skillet and place over medium heat.
 Stir to coat the onions with olive oil.
 Cook the onions, stirring occasionally, until translucent.
 Sprinkle them with salt and pepper and reduce heat to medium-low.
 Cook 25 to 30 more minutes, until the onions are caramelized.